orbeon/orbeon-forms-doc/form-runner/persistence/relational-db.md

    ```sql
    mysql> GRANT ALL ON orbeon.* TO 'orbeon'@'%';
    ```
-4. Run the following DDL to create or update your Orbeon database, and note that uf upgrading to 2016.2, you need to [reindex your Orbeon database](../feature/home-page.md#upgrading-to-20162).
+4. Run the following DDL to create or update your Orbeon database, and note that if upgrading to 2016.2, you need to [reindex your Orbeon database](../feature/home-page.md#upgrading-to-20162).

 | Orbeon Forms version(s)  | Orbeon database format version | DDL to create from scratch | DDL to upgrade from previous format |
 | ------------------------ | ------------------------------ | -------------------------- | ----------------------------------- |